lappang-cheung/carparkingfinder/README.md

 ![](screenshot/carparking.png)

-To see the demo version of the UI, please use QR scanner :)
+To see the demo version of the UI, please use QR scanner and hit open web page :)

 ![](https://github.com/lappang-cheung/carparkingfinder/blob/master/screenshot/carparkingqr.png)